Our Services

 Helpful Resources

-Squirting is a real, studied sexual response in some women, involving a usually clear fluid from the urethra that largely comes from the bladder and can include diluted urine and PSA; it is different from smaller Skene’s gland ejaculation, not universal, and not required for pleasure.
+Squirting is a real, studied female sexual response involving fluid released from the urethra during arousal or orgasm.
+Research shows this usually clear fluid largely originates from the bladder and can contain diluted urine and prostate-specific antigen (PSA).
+It differs from the smaller-volume Skene's gland ejaculation, is not universal among women, and is not required for sexual pleasure or a healthy sex life.

 Squirting is one of the most talked-about—and misunderstood—topics in sexual health.
 Some people believe it's a myth.
 Others think it's universal.
 Adult films often exaggerate it, making it seem dramatic and effortless.
 So what's the truth?